 Your participation with HealthInfoNet is voluntary, meaning its up to you to participate or not.
 Your decision will not impact your ability to receive medical care, even if you opt-out.

 Each time you visit a new participating medical provider, they are required to let you know they participate and offer you information about HealthInfoNet.
 This is often included with your provider’s HIPAA privacy notice.

 You have the following choices for sharing your information with providers using HealthInfoNet.
 The choices are also available on a printable flyer.

 You don’t need to do anything.
 Your general medical information will be available to all your participating providers.
 Some medical information related to HIV and mental health services will only be available in an emergency or if you tell your provider it’s ok during your visit.

 Choice: I want to share all my medical information, including information related to HIV and mental health care.

-You will need to fill out a consent form available from your participating provider or HealthInfoNet.
+You will need to fill out a the Mental Health Opt-In form available from your participating provider or HealthInfoNet.
 Once we receive this form, your HIV and/or mental health will be available to all your providers using HealthInfoNet.
 Please note: this form must be handed in to your participating provider or in person at HealthInfoNet’s offices.
 If you are unable to do this, you may have the form notarized and mailed to us.